karpolan/nextjs-mui-starter-ts/README.md

 1. Clone or download the repo from: https://github.com/karpolan/nextjs-typescript-mui-starter
 2. Replace `_TITLE_` and `_DESCRIPTION_` in all files with own texts
+3. Check and resolve all `// TODO: ` directives
-3. Add your own code :)
+4. Add your own code :)

 ## Available Scripts